rhjacobsen/CN_workshops/README.md

 To successfully run the GNS3 simulator, there are some [hardware requirements](#hw_reqs) to consider.
 GNS3 is supported on Windows, Linux and MacOS.
 It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.

 There is a good amount of [documentation for GNS3](https://docs.gns3.com/).

+When you create topologies in GNS3 using the software GUI client, the devices created need to be hosted and run by a server process.
+You have a few options for the server part of the software:

+1. Local GNS3 server
+2. Local GNS3 VM
+3. Remote GNS3 VM

-It is recommended to install a GNS3 virtual machine (VM) in addtion to the desktop installation for better scalability and robustness.
+Note: It is recommended to install a GNS3 virtual machine (VM) in addtion to the desktop installation for better scalability and robustness.
 The GNS3 server also contains a vast number of preinstalled network devices.
 In addtions, GNS3 hosts a large amont of compatible network appliances in the [GNS3 Market Place](https://www.gns3.com/marketplace).

 When you have installed the GNS3, I recommend that you proceed to create [your first GNS3 topology](https://docs.gns3.com/docs/getting-started/your-first-gns3-topology/#!) following the guidelines to get to know the GNS3 GUI and to see if the GNS3 is installed correctly.